How Mother&Baby tested and selected the best pram hand muffs on the market in 2025.

 - Universal fit for all pushchairs, prams and strollers and can easily be transferred

 Looking for a muff alternative?
-These mittens from Stokke are individually attached to your pushchair handle.
-They have super soft sheepskin trims and a fleece lining.
-They're water repellent, too, so if there's a sudden shower, you can be sure your hands will stay nice and dry inside.
-As they're mittens, not a muff, they are a little fiddlier to get your hands out of than the others on our list.
-They are the most expensive on our list, but you are paying for real sheepskin - that's a big difference; one customer review said: "I bought them for my son and daughter-in-law!
+These mittens from Stokke can be individually attached to your pushchair handle.
+They have super soft sheepskin trims and a fleece lining and are water repellent, too, so you can be sure your hands will stay nice and dry if you're unexpectedly caught in the rain.
+They are the most expensive on our list, but you are paying for genuine sheepskin - that's a big difference.
+Sheepskin wool traps air within its fibres, creating a thermal barrier that helps maintain a stable, warm temperature around your hands, even in freezing conditions.
+One customer review said: "I bought them for my son and daughter-in-law!
 They are very happy with them."

 Pros